ldsouza/ldsouza.github.io/_posts/2016-10-04-what-s-new-in-sharepoint-and-one-drive-oct-2016.md

 A List of Ideas.
 Submit an idea from your mobile device.
 Receieve an email when an idea is submitted and vote for it directly from your email or phone.

 Every SharePoint team site gets a group and vice versa.

+***Security Settings for SharePoint and One Drive***

+Control access from personal devices

+Control access based on location (network locations)